panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 paragraph instanceof HTMLElement; // => true
 ```

+Saying it simpler, the element is a subtype of node the same way a cat is a subtype of an animal.

 ## 3. DOM properties: nodes and elements

-Aside from differentiating nodes from elements, you need also to distinguish the DOM properties that contain or nodes, or elements.
+Aside from differentiating nodes from elements, you need also to distinguish the DOM properties that contain specifically only nodes, or only elements.

-The following properties of `Node` type evaluate to a node or collection of nodes `NodeList`:
+The following properties of `Node` type evaluate to a node or a collection of nodes (`NodeList`):

 ```javascript
 node.parentNode; // Node or null